ZentrixLabs/ZLGetCert/README.md

 5. Add **Subject Alternative Names** (SANs):
    - Use "Add Multiple" button to paste 10+ entries at once
    - Or add one at a time with + button
+   - Hostname and FQDN are automatically included even if no extra SANs are added
 6. Set **PFX Password**:
    - Use Generate button for strong password (recommended)
    - Watch visual strength meter update in real-time